-The purpose of this notice is to announce the annual list of labor surplus areas for Fiscal Year (FY) 2018.
+The purpose of this notice is to announce the annual Labor Surplus Area (LSA) list for Fiscal Year (FY) 2021.

-The annual list of labor surplus areas is effective October 1, 2017, for all states, the District of Columbia, and Puerto Rico.
+The annual LSA list is effective October 1, 2020, for all states, the District of Columbia, and Puerto Rico.

 Start Further Info